 Consent orders vs financial agreements

-When a relationship ends, couples need to sort out how to divide their assets and manage financial matters.
+When a relationship ends, couples often work out how to divide their assets and manage financial matters.
 Consent orders and financial agreements are two common ways to formalise these arrangements under Australian family law.
 This guide explains the key differences between these options, how they work, and what you should consider when deciding which might suit your situation.

 Consent orders vs financial agreement